vercel/cosmosdb-query/README.md

 ## Supported queries

-All queries are supported except spatial functions
+All queries are supported except spatial functions `ST_ISVALID` and `ST_ISVALIDDETAILED`.

+The spatial functions `ST_INTERSECTS`, `ST_WITHIN`, and `ST_DISTANCE` are supported; use parameters to pass in GeoJSON as strings.
+Items in collections that are GeoJSON are expected to be of type string.